Maggie Shea: Career

-After graduating from Connecticut College, Shea dedicated herself to professional sports, being one of the founders of the Epic Racing team, in the Match Race category.
+After graduating from Connecticut College, where she led the Camels to a second-place finish in the 2011 ISCA Women's Finals, Shea dedicated herself to professional sports, being one of the founders of the Epic Racing team, in the Match Race category.
 As a member of the team, she won a bronze medal at the 2014 World Championships.

 In 2019, Shea won the silver medal at the Pan American Games, in the 49er FX class.
 Her partner was her compatriot Stephanie Roble.
 The team was defeated by the Brazilian Olympic champion duo, Martine Grael and Kahena Kunze, who won nine of the twelve races.
 Much more balanced was against Argentina's Victoria Travascio and María Sol Branz, which ended with an advantage of one point less lost to the Americans after the Argentines were disqualified from the medal race.

 In 2020, Shea won her first major result at the international level, the bronze medal in the 49er & 49er FX World Championships of the 49er FX class, in Geelong, Australia.
 With this result, she and her partner Roble earned the right to represent the United States at the 2020 Summer Olympics in Tokyo.